 “Faith is the confidence that what we hope for will actually happen; it gives us assurance about things we cannot see.”
 Hebrews 11:1 NLT

 “God is no mere human!
 He doesn’t tell lies or change his mind.
 God always keeps his promises.”
 Numbers 23:19 CEV

 “He will wipe every tear from their eyes, and there will be no more death or sorrow or pain.
 All these things are gone forever.
 And the one sitting on the throne said, ‘Look, I am making everything new!’
 And then he said to me, ‘Write this down, for what I tell you is trustworthy and true.'”
 Revelation 21:4-5 NLT

 Below are a few Pinterest pins for the story.
-To see all the pins for this story, click on this link to head to Pinterest!
+For all the pins to the story, click here to head to Pinterest!